linzhe67/SorghumPanicleMask/README.md

 This is a support page of paper "Sorghum Panicle Detection and Counting using Unmanned Aerial System Images and Deep Learning" as an original research.
 We developed a sorghum panicle detection and counting pipeline using UAS images based on an integration of image segmentation and UNet CNN model.

 ## `Code`
-UNet algorithm training code was based on Ronneberger et al., 2015 research and modified to fit our objectives.
+UNet algorithm was based on Ronneberger et al., 2015 research and modified to fit our objectives.

 - code for training models of the UNet in Python
   - `Model_training.py`